Breast Milk Benefits - Breastfeeding Tips for Your New Baby

 • Get plenty of rest; get sleep when your baby is sleeping (this actually works).

-• Continue taking prenatal vitamins, it helps with increasing breast milk supply.
+• Continue taking prenatal vitamins, it helps with increase breast milk supply.

 • Eat a healthy diet, high in iron.